LEARNAcademy/syllabus/rails/active-record-intro.md

 - [Rails Naming Conventions](https://gist.github.com/iangreenleaf/b206d09c587e8fc6399e)
 - [Active Record Basics](https://guides.rubyonrails.org/active_record_basics.html)

+### Processes

+#### Introductory Phase Documentation:
+During the introductory phase of Ruby on Rails, we will create documentation to keep track of the actions taken to build the Rails application and interactions with the database.
+This documentation will be saved in a markdown file, which will be uploaded to GitHub.
+This allows other team members to contribute and access the team's code.

-#### Process
+#### Process for GitHub Repository:
+- cd into the database-challenges repository
+- Create a new branch: $ `git checkout -b active-record-initials1-initials2` (ex. active-record-sp-ts)
+- Create a new markdown file: $ `touch active-record-student1-student2.md` (ex. active-record-sarah-trish.md)
+- Use the markdown file to document the code commands and process
+- Code!

+However, please note that the Rails application itself will not be uploaded to GitHub.
+Consequently, other team members will not have access to the application or the database through the repository.
+The application and database will only be available on your local machine.
+For the duration of the challenges, all team members should create their own Rails applications on their respective local machines.
+After the challenges are completed, it is important to drop and delete the Rails application from your local machine.

+### Process for Rails Application on Local Machine:
-- `cd` to your Desktop
+- cd to your Desktop
 - $ `rails new active-record -d postgresql -T`
-- `cd` into the project
+- cd into the project
 - $ `rails db:create`
 - Open the project in a text editor
 - Open a new terminal tab (command + t)
-- `cd` into the `database-challenges` repository
-- Create a new branch: `active-record-initials1-initials2` (ex. active-record-em-sp)
-- Create a new markdown file: `active-record-student1-student2.md` (ex. active-record-elyse-sarah.md)
-- Use the markdown file to document the code commands and process
-- Code!
-- Begin the rails server: `$ rails server`
+- Begin the rails server: $ `rails server`
-- In a browser navigate to: `http://localhost:3000`
+- In a browser navigate to: http://localhost:3000

+### Dropping/Deleting a Rails Application
+- Drop the database: $ `rails db:drop`
+- cd to your Desktop
+- Permanently delete the rails app: $ `rm -rf <app-name>`

 #### Useful Commands